samjones00/docs/docs/_documentation/ss-utils.js-JavaScript-Client-Library.md

 title: ss-utils.js JavaScript Client Library
 ---

+jQuery Apps can take advantage of utils in `ss-utils.js` for easy integration with ServiceStack Services.

 An Embedded Resource inside **ServiceStack.dll** is ServiceStack's JavaScript utility library that provides a number of convenience utilities in developing javascript web apps.
 It enables nicer integration with ServiceStack's Server features including [Validation](/validation), [Error Handling](/error-handling) and [Server Events](https://github.com/ServiceStackApps/Chat#server-sent-events) which can be included in any page with:

 ```html